-If you're planning on traveling abroad any time soon, you'll have likely come across the term "exchange rate".
+If you're planning on traveling abroad any time soon, you'll have likely come across the term "exchange rate."
 What is it?
 What do you need to know about it before you plan your trip?
 And how can it save you money on your vacation?
-All of these questions are answered below.

 In travel, the exchange rate is defined by how much money, or the amount of a foreign currency, that you can buy with one US dollar.
 The exchange rate defines how many pesos, euros, or baht you can get for one US dollar (or what the equivalent of one dollar will buy in another country).

-Now, in order to find out how much two euros is worth in US dollars, divide 1 (as in one dollar) by 0.825835 to calculate how many US dollars one euro is worth in France: $1.21.
+In order to find out how much two euros is worth in US dollars, divide 1 (as in one-dollar) by 0.825835 to calculate how many US dollars one Euro is worth: $1.21.
+Therefore:

 - 1 USD = 0.825835 Euros